koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > Oh, do you guys not need a test environment anymore?
 You haven't even done any real testing of your code yet, because that fell off the schedule, too!

-The argument between Sarah, Chris, Bill and Wes keeps going, focused on Sarah pressuring the rollout of Phoenix to be done and not delayed anymore no matter what, where Bill and Wes argue it might be a catastrophe if done so.
-Steve hears what he wants to hear, and appricates the risks but demands the rollout to be done by next week, which Bill finds unreasonable and too risky.
+The argument keeps going, focused on Sarah pressuring the rollout of Phoenix to be done and not delayed anymore no matter what, Steve hears what he wants to hear, appricates the risks but demands the rollout to be done by next week, which Bill finds too risky.

 Walking out of the meeting, Wes and Bill are on the same page that there will be big trouble ahead.
-Bill asks Wes why they do not attend meetings held by Chris 's team, to which he responds

-> We did get notice on a couple of the big planning meetings.
-One of the most critical people who needed to be there, Brent, wasn't able to make it, due to escalations.
->
-> He's the guy we need at those meetings to tell those idiotic developers how things work in the real world and what type of things keep breaking in production.
-The irony, of course, is that he can't tell the developers, because he's too busy repairing the things that are already broken.

 Bill goes to Patty 's Change Management Meeting in the afternoon, to see an empty room, only attendee being Patty herself.
-Bill asks Patty what the reason behind this is, to which she replies
+Patty explains

->  We brought in some consultants, who helped us replace our ticketing system with an ITIL-compliant change management tool.
+>  We brought in some consultants, who helped us replace our ticketing system with a change management tool.
 People were supposed to put change requests into it, where it would get routed for approvals.
-But, even after two years, all we have is a great process on paper that no one follows and a tool that no one uses.
+All we have is a process on paper that no one follows and a tool that no one uses.
 When I pester people to use them, all I get are complaints and excuses.

 Bill assures Patty that the change management system is very important and this has to change.
-He asks her to schedule another meeting for Friday informing everyone that attandence is mandatory.
+He asks her to schedule another meeting informing everyone that attandence is mandatory.

 Following all this Bill broadcasts via e-mail:

 > Effective immediately, managers are required to attend all scheduled CAB meetings and to perform their assigned duties.
-We are resurrecting the Parts Unlimited change management process and it will be followed to the letter.

 A few minutes later Wes calls Bills, explaining why the change management process is not popular within IT..

 >  No one could get a single thing done.
 It was ridiculous and a waste of time.
 >
 > That software application she made us use is a total piece of crap.
 It takes twenty minutes to fill out all those fields for a simple five-minute change!

-Bill summarises the situation to himself when the call is over..

-> Before, I was merely worried that IT Operations was under attack by Development, Information Security, Audit, and the business.
-Now, I'm starting to realize that my primary managers seem to be at war with each other, as well.

 #__Notes__
 - There is a clear problem between the Development team and the Operations team in handoffs